The Best Alexa Uses & Alexa Skills Right Now

 How?
 “Alexa, ask My Buddy to send help”

-Set-up (easy but a little annoying because you need to set up an Ask My Buddy account): Open your Alexa app, tap the upper left corner hamburger icon, go to Skills & Games and tap the magnifying glass icon in the upper right corner.
+Set-up (easy but a little annoying because you need to set up an Ask My Buddy account): Open your Alexa app, tap More on the bottom navigation bar, go to Skills & Games and tap the magnifying glass icon in the upper right corner.
 Search for Ask My Buddy, tap the Enable Skill button.
 This will bring you the Ask My Buddy login page.
 Tap the Register button at the bottom and go through the sign-up flow.
 You’ll need to go to the contacts section of the Ask My Buddy website and fill in the people you would want contacted when you say “Alexa, ask My Buddy to send help.”
 I recommend doing this last part on a computer because the mobile website is a little clunky.

 Pro Tip: Alexa wasn’t able to understand my husband’s name when I tried to alert him.
 If you really need help, the last thing you want to do is worry about enunciating a name just right so Alexa understands.
 I recommend just saying “Alexa, ask My Buddy to send help” which will alert all of the people you added in contacts (this is probably just 1 or 2 key emergency contacts anyway).
 In an emergency situation, call 911.